naturalis/RiseAndFall/tree_inference/README.md

 #### results

 Contains trees (and other results).
 The subfolders below this level each contain the summarized results of a SUPERSMART run.

-Specifically, they contain the following
-files:
+Files description:

 - `workflow.sh` - a shell script that has all the steps taken to arrive at the final result in it.
 Useful to recover parameter settings and INGROUP and